-According to the U.S. Energy Information Administration, the average monthly utility bill in Texas in 2014 was $137.39.
-That’s about 20% higher than the U.S. average of $114.11.
+According to 2017 data from the U.S. Energy Information Administration (EIA), the average monthly energy bill in Texas in 2017 was $122.47.
+That’s almost 10% higher than the U.S. average of $111.67.

 Sales tax in the Lone Star State ranges from 6.25% to 8.25%, with a gas tax of 20 cents per gallon.
-Like many states that don’t have an income tax, the property taxes in Texas are on the higher side.
-The average effective property tax rate is 1.94%.
-Property tax rates in some counties top 2%.
+Like many states that have no income tax, the property taxes in Texas are on the higher side.
+The average effective property tax rate is 1.86%.
+Property tax rates in some counties even surpass 2.00%.

 Photo credit: iStock/RoschetzkyIstockPhoto, iStock/DawnKey